skladek/SKWebServiceController/README.md

     }

 This will support any type that can be output by `JSONSerialization.jsonObject(with:options:)`.
 If the call should return `Data` or a `UIImage`, there are separate methods to retrieve that.
 See Data Methods and Image Methods below.
+If the type is unknown or the version 1.x behavior is preferred, `Any?` can be specified as the type.

 #### Delete